fedeflowers/QueryScorer/README.md

 # QueryScorer
-Use query antipatterns to avoid pushing bad queries on remote branches
+Use query antipatterns and analyze query plan to avoid pushing bad queries on remote branches